I genuinely wish I didn’t have to be typing these words right now.

 Her boyfriend, Mac Miller, spent the majority of his last release praising female nature.
 The album was, after all, titled The Divine Feminine, an ode to the heavenly nature of the female spirit.

-For Mac, respect and true appreciation for women has come with age, and much like the journey of many a growing man, there’s been a massive unlearning required to undo the years of misogynistic programming inherent in growing up male in America.
+For Mac, respect and true appreciation for women has come with age, and much like the journey of many a grown man, there’s been a massive unlearning required to undo the years of misogynistic programming inherent in growing up male in America.

 I would like to think that the comments made and views expressed by the young man that approached Ariana and Mac are the rare spoutings of an immature and uneducated hip-hop fan, which they most likely are, but the truth is that young men's views on women have been conditioned since birth.
 While that doesn't remove his culpability, it does, however, share that culpability with a society that has raised him and millions of others like him to think this is an acceptable way to speak about, and in front of, a grown woman.